Shamininski/KiloConverter/README.md

-# KiloConverter
+# CreditCard
-A Java programme that converts user input from kilometres to miles.
+A Java programme that vakidates a credit card number with Luhn Algorithm